bjartemisund/policy/privacy-policy.md

     other third-parties that helps us approximate your location.
-We may, for example, use a business address submitted by your employer, or an IP address received from your browser or device to determine approximate location. appear.in may also collect location information from devices in accordance with the consent process provided by your device.
+We may, for example, use a business address submitted by your employer, or an IP address received from your browser or device to determine approximate location.
+Whereby may also collect location information from devices in accordance with the consent process provided by your device.
 > The legal basis for this processing is our legitimate interests